alex-kas/nec_terrain/repart-howto.md

 **The new recovery must be installed!**

+*Also note the following: you most likely start with a large `GROW` partition and want to finish with a small `GROW` partition.
+Clearly, restoring will fail if initial size of data on `GROW` is bigger than the final partition size.
+However, as I understand, in order to pretend that nothing happened and continue using the phone (I mean to avoid complains from the system) you must, at least, restore some basic directory structure on `GROW`.
+Having said this you are advised to clean up the data on the `GROW` partition to the amount less than expected final size of the `GROW` partition **before** you prceed with backup-restore.*

 Boot into the new recovery with *vol-down+power* pressed.
 Start the `adb` daemon on your pc, for instance doing
 ```
 sudo adb devices